TITLE IV, PART A

 3. Support the effective use of technology in the classroom

-Every state will receive an allocation from the SSAE grant every school year, like this:
+Every state will receive an allocation from the grant program every school year:

-What can you do to earn SSAE funding for your music program?
+What can you do to earn Title IV-A funding for your music program?

 What should I ask my state coordinator?